Media Monitoring: The Ultimate Guide

 The organizations in this category are driven primarily by the specific issues that are important to them and their members, constituents, or volunteers.

-Although smaller not-for-profits (NFPs) may not have the resources to pay for a professional media monitoring service, they can still use some of the free options outlined on this page—and they should.
-Seriously, don’t you think public opinion might be important to an organization whose very lifeblood is the goodwill of donors and volunteers?
+Although smaller NFPs may not have the resources to pay for a professional media monitoring service, they can still dip their toes in the water using some of the free options outlined in this document… and they should!
+Seriously, do you think public opinion might be important to an organization whose very lifeblood is the goodwill of donors and volunteers?
 Of course it is!

-Likewise, advocacy groups, associations, and NFPs can monitor the coverage of issues they care about to be more prepared and effective in the pursuit of their missions.
+Likewise, advocacy groups, associations, and NFPs can monitor the coverage of issues they care about in order to be more prepared and effective in the pursuit of their missions.

 Take for example an organization whose mission is to protect the environment in a specific region.
 Beyond monitoring their own coverage, should they pay attention to news about a nearby industrial operation?
 About business and real-estate development in the region?
 About environmental protection legislation in their country, region, or municipality?
 Yes, yes, and yes.

 Media monitoring can warn an organization of outside opportunities, risks, and threats.
-Not only can they use media monitoring to stay informed, but they can also leverage news of impending risk to rally support, donations, and mobilize their community.
+Not only can they use media monitoring to stay informed, they can leverage news of impending risk in order to rally support, donations, and mobilize their community with news of the urgency of the cause.
 In turn, monitored coverage of the public outcry in support of a cause can provide these organizations with some much-needed political leverage.

 Government and public administration